landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 1) Last modification date
-2019-02-26
+2019-03-05

 2) Links/relationships to other versions of this dataset:
 https://doi.org/10.7267/678910DOI
-This is an updated version of the 2016 dataset.
-This version included two additional years of the VIIRS satellite data as well as three additional village which have been added to the Fire Free Village program.
+This is an updated version of the 2016 dataset. !!This version included two additional years of the VIIRS satellite data as well as three additional village which have been added to the Fire Free Village program.

 3) Was data derived from another source?
-This data was derived from VIIRS satellite data
+This data was derived from VIIRS satellite data !! more informaion and link, !! shape file of